solworktech/md2pdf/README.md

 This package depends on two other packages:
 - The [gomarkdown](https://github.com/gomarkdown/markdown) parser to read the markdown source
-- The `fpdf` package to generate the PDF
+- The [fpdf](https://github.com/go-pdf/fpdf) package to generate the PDF

-Both of the above are documented at [Go Docs](http://godocs.org).

 ## Features